 Breast revision surgery can be a complicated procedure because of the scar tissue that forms around implants.
 There may also be anatomical challenges that aren’t present during the initial breast augmentation, such as compromised skin quality, that require a plastic surgeon with advanced training and extensive experience, such as Dr. Camp.

 Dr. Camp may recommend combining a breast lift with revision surgery for patients whose skin is less elastic than when they first got implants.
 When repairing an implant pocket that is either misplaced or too big, he may use an “internal bra” made of a special bio-compatible material to reinforce support for breast tissue.
-In fact, Dr. Camp sits on the advisory board of LifeCell™, one of the leading innovators in the field of the acellular dermal matrix (ADM) products used in breast enhancement surgery.

 As with any surgical procedure, the recovery varies from patient to patient.
 Expect recovery to be similar to your experience after breast augmentation, although it could be a bit longer.
 Following the pre- and postoperative instructions provided by Dr. Camp enhances the healing process and should help minimize your discomfort.